Maaack/Godot-Game-Template/README.md

 ### Existing Project

-For an existing project, developers can copy the contents of the `addons/` folder into their project.
-This will also be the case when installing the *plugin* version in the Godot Asset Library.
+These instructions assume starting with just the contents of `addons/`.
+This will be the case when installing the *plugin* version in the Godot Asset Library.

 [Existing Project Instructions](/addons/maaacks_game_template/docs/ExistingProject.md)